CSS Animation

 Epilogue

 The animation property is, in my opinion, one of the highest CSS properties so if not because the wow effect, you need it to your "master CSS" goal.
-If you are interested in UX (if not you maybe should be), check out a very nice text about animation from Invisionapp team.
+If you are interested in UX (if not maybe you should be), check out a very nice text about animation from Invisionapp team.

 For regular CSS flow in your inbox subscribe to our newsletter.